San Agustin Parish Church (Bay, Laguna): History

 When the most devastating earthquakes in the Philippines struck in 1880, the Luzon earthquake, the church suffered some damage, including to the church's roof.
 The earthquake also led to a number of fatalities among the townspeople.

 When the regular clergy (missionaries) abandoned the Philippines in 1898–1899 due to the Philippine Revolution against Spain and in 1899-1903 due to the Philippine–American War, the Bay church and convent were administered by the secular clergy of the Archdiocese of Manila.
 The church was also heavily damaged during the Japanese occupation of the Philippines and the Second World War from 1942 to 1945.
-When peacetime came in 1953, the church was gradually rebuilt by Father Alejandro Vermorel.
+When peacetime came in 1953, the church was gradually rebuilt by Alejandro Vermorel.
 When the Archdiocese of Lipa was created, the church was transferred to the newly created archdiocese as of April 16, 1967.

 In 1980s the canonical administration of Bay Church was again transferred to the newly created Diocese of San Pablo.